Gaoyagi/Doot-Doot/README.md

 ## How to use:
 - clone this repo
 - create a .env file
-- aquire my bot token (you can't)
+- aquire discord bot token
-- cd to Doot-Doot
 - go mod tidy
 - go build
 - ./Doot-Doot